Kapuas Hulu Regency: Economy

 A construction activity in Putussibau.
 Construction is the second largest sector in the regency.

 Agriculture and construction are the biggest sector in the regency as of 2020.
 Agriculture consisted of 23% of the regency's gross regional product, while construction consisted of 22.42%.
 Manufacture industry is the third largest sector, with account of 11.28% of the regency's gross regional product.
 The most rapid growth is found on information and communication sector with figure of 7.02% as of 2020, while general service sector declined as many as 17.93% in the same year.
 Agriculture employed 62.61% of the regency's workforce, followed by service sector with 22.14% and manufacture with 15.25%.

 The regency produced total around 680 tons of various vegetables such as cucumber and water spinach.
 Other than that, there were total 174,195 tons of fruit production in the regency due to significance of fruit plantation in regency's agriculture sector.
 The regency also produced 375 tons of rubber and 5 tons of coffee bean in the same year.
 Significant livestock includes chicken, with total meat production of 1,305 tons on 2020.
 In addition, there are 132,064 pigs, 3,991 goats, and 161,777 cows.
 Despite being landlocked, the regency also has significant fish catch, mostly from aquaculture and freshwater catches.
 Significant species from the regency included Nile tilapia with 7,073 tons, Clarias with 3,760 tons, Channa micropeltes with 17,007 tons, and Pangasius with 4,236 tons.
 There are noted 5,297 fish ponds used for aquaculture in the regency with total area of 8,258 hectares and 7,930 keramba with total area of 15,860 hectares.
 The actual figure is possibly higher due to informal nature of Indonesian economy.
 Tourism is a growing sector in the regency, especially ecotourism.
 There are 60 hotels in the regency as of 2020, and the regency was visited by 2,339 international tourists as well as 6,805 domestic tourists.
 In total there are 116 registered restaurants in the regency.

 Unemployment rate on 2020 was 4.02% and poverty rate was 8.99%.

 Demographics

 As with most places in Indonesia, the population is generally young and consist of reproductive age workforce.
 From the population, as of 2022 there are 146,654 people considered as part of workforce above age 15.
-Two most populous districts, North and South Putussibau, contain nearly 20% of the regency's population; these contain the regency's largest towns in their urban (densely-populated) core, but also wide and sparsely populated rural areas.
-Population growth was 3.48% with sex ratio of 105.5, meaning there are around 105 men per 100 women population.
+Two most populous districts, North and South Putussibau, contain just over 20% of the regency's population in 2024; these include the regency's largest towns in their urban (densely-populated) core, but also wide and sparsely populated rural areas.
+Population growth was 9.75% since 2020, with sex ratio of 105.9, meaning there are around 105.9 men per 100 women population.
 Dominant religion in the regency is Islam, with figure 153,486 Muslims as of 2022, followed by 83,979 Catholics, 21,880 Protestants, 330 Confucians, 291 Buddhists, 25 Hindus, and two people identified as folk religion followers.